onthebusiness/harelang.org/content/style.md

 1. Variables MUST be named in `lower_underscore_case`.
-2. If splitting a long binding list onto multiple lines, each line MUST be consistently either at the `=` token or the `,` token.
+2. If splitting a long binding list onto multiple lines, each line MUST be consistently broken either at the `=` token or the `,` token.
 The breaking token MUST be placed on the first line.
 An indent MUST precede each continuation line.

 **CORRECT**